pokedart9001/Terraria-1.3.5-FishBot/README.md

 4. After a few seconds, the script will start and you can go do something else for a while.

 ## Other Notes
-- *Wait for empty stack* does exactly as it says: it ignores the number of repeats. **Be careful when using this.**
+- *Wait for empty stack* does exactly as it says, and it ignores the number of repeats. **Be careful when using this.**
 - The glitch used by this bot may or may not be patched in a later version of Terraria.
 - The GUI uses the font from Terraria (Andy Bold), which I had to install manually.
 You may have to do the same.